Fire & Rescue

 Fire/Rescue Station Bond FAQs »

-The Grand Haven Charter Township Fire/Rescue Department is a full service department that has 7 full time and 24 part time staff.
-The Department provides a crew of 2 highly skilled staff around the clock that have an average response time of just 3 minutes and 10 seconds to all emergencies.
+The Grand Haven Township Fire/Rescue Department is a full-service department that has 7 full time and 24 part time staff.
+The Department provides a crew of 2 highly skilled staff around the clock and is 1 of only 4 departments in Ottawa County that staff their fire station at all times.
+Administration

-In August of 2014, the Township Board sought approval for a 1.9 property tax millage that raises about $1.2 million annually for the Fire/Rescue Department operations and a capital replacement plan.
+In August of 2014, the Township Board sought approval for a 1.9 property tax millage that raises about $1.7 million annually for the Fire/Rescue Department operations and a capital replacement plan.
 Prior to the 2014 increase, the Department had operated on a 1.5 millage rate since 1985 (over thirty years ago).
-During this same period, the Township’s population has increased by about 84% and the number of emergency runs has increased by about 794% annually.
+Since 1990, the Township’s population has increased by about 94% and the number of emergency runs has increased by around 717% annually.
+The Department operates on about $1.7 million per year budget, with $100,000 of the monies collected annually set aside for future capital equipment purchases, such as the replacement of a fire apparatus and equipment.